AranyaKundu/EV-Cars-Analysis/README.md

 * CSS (For UI customization)

 ### License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is free to use and made for educational puprposes only.
+It might not be utilized for making business decisions.